Benhwaet/READ-All-About-It/assets/generatedREADMEs/READIT.md

 ## Description

 This example README is to introduce you to a television show which debuted in 1979.
-It's theme song is a treasure.
+Its theme song is a treasure.

 ## Table of Contents